JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 s_msci95(signal; n, method)
 ```

-Calculate mean, std and 95% confidence interval for each the `signal` channels.
+Calculate mean, std and 95% confidence interval for each the channel.

 **Arguments**